ordogalen/Szakdolgozat/README.md

-# Speaker recognition using X-Vector feature extraction and SVM for classification
+# Emotion recognition using X-Vector feature extraction and SVM for classification
 This project was made for diploma work.

 ## Requirements